-Bellafill, offering relief and increased self esteem for those suffering from unsightly acne facial scars.
+Bellafill, offers relief and increased self esteem for those suffering from unsightly acne facial scars.

-- the only FDA approved filler for treatment of distensible acne scars (making them less visible)
+- only FDA approved filler for treatment of distensible acne scars (making them less visible)

 - after treatment, many patients have commented that no one notices that they once had acne scars, they do not have to wear as much makeup to cover the scars, and they are no longer embarrassed to be seen in public.